The complete guide to UK employment contracts

 Pen your next employment contract with our helpful selection of templates.

-An employment contract is a legally binding agreement between an employer and their employee.
+An employment contract is a legally binding agreement between an employer and their employee that outlines the terms and conditions of their employment relationship.
 It’s usually a written document that sets out the rights, responsibilities, and duties of both the employer and the employee, including what the employee’s role will entail and the compensation they can expect in return.

 In UK law, there are three recognised employment statuses: